 The biggest downside of Code Driven Design is that we’re trying to think about too many things at once.

-If we design by coding, we’re likely to end up thinking about multiple things at the same time: not only how the code is factored, but also what the system is doing and, even deeper, the fundamental concepts and assumptions at the heart of the software.
+If we design by coding, we’re likely to end up thinking about multiple things at the same time: not only how the code is factored, but also how the system is behaving and, even deeper, the fundamental concepts and assumptions at the heart of the software.
 By designing all of these things simultaneously, we run the risk of not giving each aspect the attention it deserves.
 All too often, software design becomes only code design: the other important questions are answered unthinkingly and without genuinely weighing up the options.

 It’s easier to tackle these questions one at a time.

-Model, System, Code
+Model, Behaviour, Code

 At its heart is the idea that the design of a piece of software can be thought of as a stack of three distinct concerns, each founded on the concern below it.